UTDallasEPICS/Guides/tech_stack.md

 # Tech stack options

-For web projects, use Nuxt for new projects.
+For web projects, use Nuxt/Next for new projects.
 In some cases, we may need only a server - use Node with H3.
-If we only need an SPA, use Vue.
+If we only need an SPA, use Vue/React.

+For projects that use Nuxt/Next, you MUST use the built in server handling.
+Do NOT create a standalone server without mentor approval.

-For web project databases, you may choose between MySQL and Postgres.
-Either way, you will end up using Prisma for database schema management for web projects.
+For web project databases, you may choose between MySQL, Postgres, or SQLite.
+Either way, you will end up using Prisma for database schema management.

 We use AWS for our cloud infrastructure, unless there are partner specific requirements.